ansys/pyconverter-xml2py/doc/source/getting_started/source_code.rst

 Customized functions
 --------------------

-The converter can also handled the code generation for functions that need a customized code.
+The converter can also handle the code generation for functions that need a customized code.
 These need to be added to the directory ``_package/customized_functions``.